 In this week's challenge we'll focus on clothing storage, especially related to both kids outgrown clothes and the seasonal switch or rotation of garments twice a year.

 Recently we worked on organizing our master bedroom closets, and we're making this a multi-week process so you can get all the parts of this task done.

 That means this week we're going to focus on clothing that can be used in the future, but is not being used right now because it is either out-of-season or your child hasn't yet grown enough to fit into it.

 The key to storing these items is to know what you've got, and to keep it organized while you're storing it so you can find and use it again when you need it.

-Plus, since it was the beginning of fall, officially, the other day, meaning the change from summer to fall and winter clothing is fast approaching, I thought the timing was perfect for this challenge.
+Plus, since it's going to be fall soon, meaning the change from summer to fall and winter clothing is fast approaching, I thought the timing was perfect for this challenge.

 Are you new here?
 The Outgrown & Seasonal Clothing Storage Challenge is part of the 52 Weeks To An Organized Home Challenge.
 (Click the link to learn how to join us for free for future and past challenges if you aren't already a regular reader).

 During a recent challenge you decluttered your clothing in your master bedroom closet.
 However, if you've still got more stuff than you can easily fit in your closet don't despair.